 One of the most important priorities that a new graduate student can make is a commitment to high academic performance, honesty, and integrity.
 We expect you to study hard, to get good grades, and to graduate successfully.
 And most of our graduate students do.
 But each year some run into academic difficulties.
 Please read about the below topics to know what is expected.

-Academic Requirements & Probation Policy: Note that all graduate students are subject to the University policy regarding Minimum Cumulative Grade-Point Average.
+Academic Policies & Procedures: Note that all graduate students are subject to the University policy regarding Minimum Cumulative Grade-Point Average.
 Graduate students are expected to maintain a cumulative GPA of 3.000 or higher each term to remain in good academic standing and to progress toward graduation.
 Students falling below a cumulative GPA of 3.000 are placed on academic probation for each academic term in which the cumulative GPA is below 3.000.

 Academic Honesty & Integrity: A commitment to the principles of academic integrity is essential to the mission of Northeastern University.
 To this end, the University has established an Academic Integrity Policy to which all students are subject.
 Suspected incidences of academic dishonesty will be reported to the Office of Student Conduct and Conflict Resolution.
 Cheating, fabrication, unauthorized collaboration, facilitating academic dishonesty, participation in dishonesty, multiple submissions, and all forms of plagiarism are considered violations which may result in immediate dismissal from the Graduate School and the University.